As a short-term rental host, the importance of regular property maintenance can’t be overlooked.

 Airbnb Hosting Tip: Be prepared to deep clean your property.
 Bring a good upholstery cleaner (Folex works unbelievably well), a small steam cleaner, Magic Erasers, and a lint roller.
 Make sure you have access to a washing machine, detergent, stain remover, bleach, and dryer sheets.
 Bring spackle, paint, and sandpaper to repair any minor wall damage.

-There’s nothing Airbnb hosts hate more than an urgent call from their guests.
-When you own a rental property, things will break.
+There’s nothing Airbnb hosts hate more than an urgent call from their guests with a major (read: expensive) plumbing issue.
+But, when you own a rental property, things will break.
 It’s inevitable.

 From time to time, a pipe might leak, your water heater might break, or your garbage disposal might stop working.

-Save yourself a ton of time, stress, and money by investing in preventative plumbing maintenance.
+Save yourself a ton of time, stress, and money by addressing any and all plumbing issues early.

-While you’re at the property, hire a plumber to come by and do a walk-through.
-Ask them to check for anything that isn’t an issue yet but might become one.
+While you’re at the property, do a thorough walkthrough to check your plumbing.
+If you don’t feel comfortable doing this yourself, hire a plumber instead; ask them to check for anything that isn’t an issue yet but might become one.

 Airbnb Hosting Tip: In addition to everything above, finding a plumber to do preventative maintenance is good because you’ll start to build a relationship with a plumber you trust.
 If (and when) something urgent does come up, you’ll know who to call.